 Dennis Township to Beesleys Point Connector

 The existing Cape May County bikeway is located along dedicated portions of roadways in some locations but is primarily confined to former railways and existing utility rights-of-way to maximize the use of these linear byways for connectivity.
 In some limited locations easements across private lands were secured where necessary.
-However, it is the intent to leverage the use of former railroad infrastructure and existing utility and transportation rights-of-way where feasible to achieve an off-road trail connector which reduces reliance upon private land easements and minimizes disturbance to environmentally sensitive lands.
+However, it is the intent to leverage the use of former railroad infrastructure and existing utility and transportation rights-of-way where feasible to achieve an off-road trail connector that reduces reliance upon private land easements and minimizes disturbance to environmentally sensitive lands.

 How Will Potential Trail Alignments be Determined?